FEATURE ARTICLE – FRUGAL FABRIC AND FRUGAL FABRIC USES:

 Once you have created a couple or 10 quilts you might want to consider selling them.
 You can give them away to friends and family members and you can even sell them for FUN AND PROFIT.
 After all, you will need to recoup all that money and time you spent creating your fabulous creations and what better way than to sell a few.
 Of course, the more inventory you can create before you decide to sell the better.
 And the more the make the faster you will get at making them.
 There are various avenues for selling your quilts and Spring and Fall are probably the better times to try and sell them.
 You can pay the fees for a booth at a local quilting show or even pay the smaller fees at your local Flea and Farmers Market.
 But if you don’t want to schlep all your inventory to any of these places you can create a website.

 If you go the traditional route you will have to pay for a domain, pay for website hosting fees and setup a shopping cart.
 And absolutely set up a PAYPAL account.
 PAYPAL is a secure credit card/electronic check processing website that keeps yours and your customers information safe and secure.
 Check out the GODADDY website for an inexpensive website solution that will give you complete control of how you website looks like, feels like and interacts.
-If you are not internet or web savvy then you can even try two websites that we use in conjunction with our own Jolene’s Books and More by going to Yardsellr and or ETSY.
+If you are not internet or web savvy then you can even try ETSY or another online service.

 For those of us who are new to quilting we really like the YouTube quilting videos that people have uploaded and are willing to share with everyone.
 Some of these people even make money with these videos by participating in the Google Adsense program and linking their Youtube user account with the Adsense account.
 Every time that someone views their video with advertising and clicks on the “ad appropriate” content the video make gets a few pennies.
 Eventually they will add up to enough money to buy more materials for more quilts.
-Now you may not have the creative skills or equipment to make these kinds of movies but if you do you can go to our sister site and learn a little bit more about making videos: http://allaboutmakingvideos.info We have included one of the Quilting Channels with quilting tutorials you can view below.
-They are pretty good and a good example when making your own video.
+Now you may not have the creative skills or equipment to make these kinds of movies but if you do you can go to different sites to learn about making your own video.